 Joe Montana, wife block attempted kidnapping of grandchild

-After a tussle, law enforcement officials say Jennifer Montana pried the baby out of the woman’s arms.

-LOS ANGELES (AP) - Authorities say Hall of Fame quarterback Joe Montana and his wife confronted a home intruder who attempted to kidnap their grandchild over the weekend in California.
+LOS ANGELES (AP) — Hall of Fame quarterback Joe Montana and his wife confronted a home intruder who attempted to kidnap their 9-month-old grandchild over the weekend, law enforcement officials confirmed on Sunday.

-According to the Los Angeles County Sheriff’s Department, Montana told deputies that his 9-month-old grandchild was sleeping in a playpen Saturday when an unknown woman entered their home in Malibu and grabbed the child.
-Montana and his wife, Jennifer, confronted the woman and asked her to give back their grandchild.
+According to the Los Angeles County Sheriff’s Department, Montana told deputies that his grandchild was sleeping in a playpen on Saturday when an unknown woman entered their home in Malibu and grabbed the child.
+Montana and his wife, Jennifer, confronted the woman, whom authorities later identified as Sodsai Dalzell, tried to “de-escalate the situation” and asked her to give back their grandchild.

+After a tussle, law enforcement officials say Jennifer Montana pried the child out of Dalzell’s arms.

+“Thank you to everyone who has reached out,” the former San Francisco 49ers star tweeted.
+“Scary situation, but thankful that everybody is doing well.
+We appreciate respect for our privacy at this time.”

 Copyright 2020 The Associated Press.
 All rights reserved.